It started with what seemed like a small announcement on Twitter.

 Kaling was quick to respond, declaring:

-Then The Good Place's Jameela Jamil chimed in too:
+Then The Good Place's Jameela Jamil chimed in too.
+"I can also do weekends!" she quipped.

-Amanat immediately responded by inviting Mindy Kaling to collaborate on a Ms. Marvel comic book:
+Ahmed quickly replied that after being commissioned, they should just "hand the pen over" to Ms. Marvel creator Sana Amanat and Ms. Marvel writer, G. Willow Wilson.
+Amanat immediately responded by inviting Kaling to collaborate on a Ms. Marvel comic book:

 So who is Ms. Marvel, and why do some of the most sought-after stars in Hollywood want in on this project?

-If you haven't heard of Ms. Marvel before, it's because she's only existed for five years.
-In her everyday life, the shape-shifting, fast-healing superhero is Kamala Khan, a New Jersey-based Pakistani-American, who was inspired into action by her heroine, Captain Marvel.
-She is the first Muslim character in the Marvel universe to get her own comic book -- which, by the way, went on to become a bestseller.
-Kamala Khan's youth will also fill an empty space on the big screen.
-Teenage boys have a 15-year-old Peter Parker to relate to in Spiderman: Homecoming; Kamala Kahn serves as a female equivalent.
+If you haven't heard of Ms. Marvel before, it's probably because she's only existed for five years.
+In her everyday life, the shape-shifting, fast-healing superhero is Kamala Khan, a New Jersey-based Pakistani-American teen, who was inspired into action by her heroine, Captain Marvel.
+She is the first Muslim character in the Marvel universe to get her own comic book—and it was a bestseller to boot.

 If you're a San Francisco resident already familiar with the character, it may have something to do with the anti-Muslim ads the American Freedom Defense Initiative put on buses in 2015.
 The posters were subsequently pasted over by protesters, using triumphant images of Ms. Marvel and pro-equality messages.

-A Ms. Marvel movie would be incredibly significant, coming at a time when Hollywood is finally realizing that audiences want to see more films led by women and minorities.
-Not only did the phenomenal successes of Wonder Woman and Black Panther drive that point home, but we've only just recently arrived in a period where actors of South Asian descent aren't automatically expected to be accented caricatures (though Raj Koothrappali and Apu Nahasapeemapetilon remain on our televisions).
+A Ms. Marvel movie would be incredibly significant, coming at a time when Hollywood is finally realizing that audiences want to see more films led by women and people of color.
+Not only did the phenomenal successes of Wonder Woman and Black Panther drive that point home, but we've only just recently arrived in a period where actors of South Asian descent aren't automatically expected to be accented caricatures.
+(Raj Koothrappali and Apu Nahasapeemapetilon remain on our televisions.)

 That same year, Hari Kondabolu issued a rallying cry with his documentary, The Problem With Apu.
 The film prompted major discussions in the U.S. around what is and isn't acceptable when it comes to South Asian representation in pop culture.
 It was a watershed moment that enabled the community to talk about the personal damage caused by tired old stereotyping, and the things they don't want to be asked to do on screen anymore.
 When The Simpsons refused to apologize for Apu (still voiced by a white man) and worked a tone-deaf response into the cartoon, the conversation only got larger.